 With this complex, strategic role, I thought it would be helpful and fun to outline a typical day these professionals go through.
 Plus, show off some tools that help them do this job faster, smarter, and more aligned with the business.

 Step 1: Get up to speed on what’s happened overnight

 As with so many marketing and competitive intelligence roles, social media strategists start the day making sure they didn’t miss anything and learn what’s trending in the news and on social media.

 You want to find topics you can plug into that are relevant to your business, both good and bad.
 You need to make sure there aren’t potential social bombs ready to explode, like negative customer comments or an influencer mention that isn’t flattering.
 Or, perhaps the negative news is about a competitor, which in that case, you want to be the source of competitive intelligence.

-Time: Approximately one hour
+Time it takes: Approximately one hour

 - Google News Search: Search key terms or companies and review top stories.
 Sort by relevance or date to find the news you need.
 If you have a list of companies or keywords that you know you want daily stories about, set them up as Google alerts so these feeds come straight into your email inbox every day.

 - Tweetdeck or HootSuite: These tools give you the ability to set up real-time streams or feeds from multiple social media channels using keywords or search terms.
 You can do this natively in the social networks themselves, but these tools make it so much easier and faster.

 - Rival IQ Twitter Mentions Report: See which influencers have been talking about you and your competition on Twitter.
 Also, track potentially negative mentions that could blow up during the day.